karizzmaa/PS3-Jailbreak-Guide/README.md

 Completely shut down your console and Hold down the power button and it will beep a few times and turn off.
 Then again, hold down the power button until you hear to quick beeps and then let go.

-If you see text prompting you t connect a controller via USB that means you have succesfully entered **safe mode**.
+If you see text prompting you to connect a controller via USB that means you have succesfully entered **safe mode**.

 Connect your controller and press the PS button in the middle and a menu will show having multiple options.